 All of these choices are 100% real cow’s milk.
 Types of milk vary by percentage of milkfat, or the amount of fat that is in the milk by weight.

 Whole milk contains 3.25% fat by weight — the closest to the way it comes out of the cow.
 There are also other options for those who have different taste preferences or health needs, including reduced fat (2%), low fat (1%) and fat free milk.
-While the amount of milkfat does affect the number of calories and fat in each serving, all milk remains a naturally nutrient-rich and wholesome food packed with nine essential nutrients.
+While the amount of milkfat does affect the number of calories and fat in each serving, all milk remains a naturally nutrient-rich and wholesome food packed with thirteen essential nutrients.

 Lactose is a natural sugar found in milk that can be difficult for some people to digest if their body does not naturally produce lactase, an enzyme that breaks down lactose in the body.
 Lactose-free milk is real cow’s milk that does not contain lactose.
 It is created by adding lactase to regular milk to break down the lactose.
-Lactose-free milk contains the same nine essential nutrients as regular milk and is a nutritious and wholesome way for people with lactose intolerance to enjoy real dairy.
+Lactose-free milk contains the same thirteen essential nutrients as regular milk and is a nutritious and wholesome way for people with lactose intolerance to enjoy real dairy.